consciencia/GitHell/README.md

 ## Usage
 First, navigate to directory where all your repositories reside.

-For listing your repositories together with limited status information, type:
+For printing status of your repositories, type:
 ```
-$ githell list
+$ githell status
 ```

 For pulling of all valid repositories, type: